uberllama/api_presenter/README.md

 ### Conditional includes

-There are a number of ways you can conditionally include resources, depending, for insatnce, on user type.
+There are a number of ways you can conditionally include resources, depending, for instance, on user type.

 #### Add conditions inside `associations_map` method